 By subscribing, you acknowledge that you have read and agree to the ETFOptimize Terms and Conditions.
-Your account is billed as "Optimized Investments, Inc."
+Billed as "Optimized Investments, Inc."

-Satisfaction guarantee applies to the first 60-day trial period after your paid subscription begins.
+Satisfaction guarantee applies to the first 60-day period after your paid subscription begins.

 All rights reserved, Copyright © 1998